Liz Maslow, CPDT, TDI Evaluator

 As a professional dog trainer with over 20 years of experience, I have the skills to effectively socialize puppies before they go to their new homes.
 My goal is to raise puppies who can comfortably walk into any environment, meet any person or other animal with a sweet, gentle, happy attitude, and provide comfort to those in need, all of which are the hallmark of the breed.

-As a professional dog trainer with a passion for animal assisted therapy, early puppy development, and socialization.
+For my entire career I have had a passion for animal assisted therapy, early puppy development, and socialization.
 I fell in love with the Cavalier King Charles Spaniel because of their high sociability and sweet personalities.
 Cavaliers are natural comfort dogs.

 As a responsible breeder of Cavalier King Charles Spaniels and Cavalier Crosses, my goal is to further the advancement of this very special breed.
 Health, Temperament, and Form & Function with a focus on Socialization are my top priorities.